 Getting Started in Options

 Since there are so many available options - and so many ways to trade them - you might not know where to begin.
-But getting started is easier than you think, once you determine your goals.
+But getting started in options trading is easier than you think, once you determine your goals.
 Learn more about options basics today.

 Know What You Want...